scripting/feedlandInstall/docs/userroles.md

 This feature is used to implement Supervisor Mode, where an admin user can see the product from the point of view of another user, to help diagnose a support issue.

-It's patterened after a similar feature in WordPress.
+It's patterned after a similar feature in WordPress.

 Docs for using Supervisor Mode will appear elsewhere.